tjosseau/objectyve/readme.md

 ### hidden

-Hidden members are similar to _public_, thus publically accessible, but not enumerable from the instance.
+Hidden members are similar to _public_, thus publicly accessible, but not enumerable from the instance.

 ```javascript
 var A = Objectyve.Prototype() ;